What are air conditioners?

 When does the air conditioner get turned off on its own?

 The air conditioner is turned off when the thermostat detects that the indoor temperature has reached the target amount.
 When the room begins to heat up again, the thermostat reactivates the air conditioner before the desired ambient temperature is restored.
-If there is any adverse conditions you may need a HVAC companies near you.
+If there are any adverse conditions you may need an HVAC companies near you.